Csi18nAlistairMann/xkcd/process.md

        1. If necc, hideWhatWasImgTitle, showWhatWasImgTitle correct element
        1. Correct image-map via [image maps](http://www.image-maps.com/)
          1. Use the first <area … tag in the html code
-     1. in index.php,
-       1. search replace old title with new
-       1. change container_width to match image width
-       1. fill in frame_array: first is 2, then number text els in each frame, 8 frames
-       1. ~~edit “handle POSTS” to suit~~
-       1. edit “check if enough to POST” to suit
-       1. ~~edit “perform POSTs”~~
-       1. Modify script_uri to suit
-       1. edit “check guest params inbound”, ensure sizeof correct!
-       1. Edit “reset all the things, if not got expected things “
-     1. in ../common_javascript_v2.html (if additional elements needed)
-       1. extend if $el … to suit (two loads)
-       1. extend handler_fr... to suit
-       1. extend localstorage.setitem to suit
-       1. extend d.innerHTML to suit
-       1. extend xkcdShow to suit
-     1. When dealing with same newmark, different location
-       1. Add content to the uncircled/first label
-       1. Circled labels should copy
-       1. index.html/createDialog_v2 should change 10th arg so newmark matches first in line
-       1. index.html comment out textareas for those elements reusing labels
-       1. index.php comment out IFs for those elements reusing labels
-       1. index.php comment out post_a_new for those elements reusing labels
-       1. index.php LEAVE unused elements in allcrids
  11. Tie in this page to any indexing pages:
    1. add as “next” to previous index.html
    1. add to xkcd/index.html